I recently sat down with my good friend and fellow author David Owain Hughes to answer some interview questions for Horror Geeks Magazine.

 I recently took part in author Dean Harrison’s Spotlight on Horror interview series.

 You can read the interview here.
 Enjoy.

 The below interview originally appeared in UK-based Tales of Obscenity Magazine (Issue 1) in April of this year.
-It was the same issue that featured my novelette, “Suck On This, Bitch!”, an article co-written with my wife, as well as a review by Sheri White of my novella DININ’.
+It was the same issue that featured my novelette, “Two Men, A Rat, And A Lady”, an article co-written with my wife, as well as a review by Sheri White of my novella DININ’.
 It was one helluva issue.
 (You can still pick it up on Amazon.)
 In any event, I got permission from SST Publications’ owner, Paul Fry, to share the below interview with all of you.
 Hope you enjoy.

 INTERVIEW OF TY SCHWAMBERGER

 I’ve never met Ty Schwamberger, but at the same time, I’ve known him for years.
 Ty blew into the horror genre like a Gulf storm, “Ty-ing up the genre” with a rapid-fire series of stories, novellas, anthologies and columns.
 In just four years he’s become a name in more than just his own household, and already has had a couple of his tales optioned for film adaptation.
 Visit his website for the up-to-the-minute scoop at: http://tyschwamberger.com.
 I caught up with him at the end of 2012 (still virtually!) and got a few answers that I hope will convince you to delve farther into the work of this naturally horrific force:

 JOHN EVERSON: At book signings, when bookstore browsers run into a horror author, they frequently ask: “What draws you to write about ‘the dark’?”
 Some people ask, because they assume you must be a little psycho yourself to write this stuff.
 And others simply ask because they want to know what secrets drive the authors who come up with the twists and turns they love.
 So I think it’s a good question to start with—what is it about the dark that calls to you?